Alloway Walk

 Belleisle Golf 1st tee image

 The glass house is in the first part of the gardens.
-This has been restored now, the image below in my 2006 photos folder, need to get a new one.
+This has been restored now.

 The Hamilton's of Pinmore took over this estate in the late 1700s.
 They acquired more land for the estate and extended the mansion house to its present day form.
 Ayr Burgh Council purchased the estate in 1926 for £25,000, it has been opened to the public free of charge since.
 The hotel was leased by the council to hotel chains.
 It seemed to change hands regular, used to be popular for weddings.